florianhartig/LearningBayes/CommentedCode/02-Samplers/MCMC/Convergence.md

 As displayed in the figure, these problems can be seen in the trace plots.
 Theoretical considerations show that an acceptance rate of 20-30% is optimal for typical target distributions, but this is in practice not so helpful because you can still have very bad mixing although being at this level by having the proposal of one parameter too narrow and the proposal of another parameter too wide.
 Better to look at the trace-plots of the individual parameters.
 Again, correlations are a problem, so if you have strong correlations in parameter space, you can get bad mixing.
 Using multivariate proposals that are adjusted to the correlation structure can help, but in general it is better to avoid correlations if possible.
 The good news at last: most of the more “professional” MCMC sampling software such as Jags or WinBugs will do these things automatically for you.

+---
+**Copyright, reuse and updates**: By Florian Hartig.
+Updates will be posted at https://github.com/florianhartig/LearningBayes.
+Reuse permitted under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License